 Let’s Do This

 We’re all learning here.
-Web accessibility is a daunting and complex topic, but it is important that we don’t shy away from it.
+Web accessibility can be a daunting and complex topic, but it is important that we don’t shy away from it.
 Don’t wait until the last minute to check things like readability and color contrast.
 Educate yourself, try things, and continue to improve your accessibility chops.
 Together we can make better web experiences for all.